 Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

-What's New: FLIP Q, Isopleth Standard, Section Popup, TR34 Free Movement, Why Ninety Five Percent, and App Versions.
+What's New: Mail Menu, Isopleth Standard, TR34 Free Movement, Why Ninety Five Percent, and App Versions.

-And this version got etched Even and Odd symbols on their feet!
+And this FLIP version got etched Even and Odd symbols on their feet!

 🎉🌟💫✨❧✨💫🌟🎉🌟💫✨❧✨💫🌟🎉🌟💫✨❧✨💫🌟🎉

-Our surveying and grinding system sends floor flatness and levelness signals to AllFlat tablets that constrain floors to safety tolerance standards such as CS TR34 EN 15620:2008 ASTM E1155 and DIN 18202
+Our surveying and grinding system sends floor smoothness signals to AllFlat tablets that constrain floors to safety tolerance standards such as CS TR34 EN 15620:2008 ASTM E1155 and DIN 18202

-You hold an app that finds, fixes, and confirms floor improvements in flatness and levelness.
-Flatness is each point's absolute altitude from a nearby origin and Levelness is a slope line or dip plane thru the tangent of sample points for a given length.
+This app finds, fixes, and confirms floor improvements in smoothness, categorized by flatness and levelness.
+Flatness is each point's absolute altitude from a nearby origin and Levelness is a relative slope line or dip plane thru a tangent of sample points for at a given point.
 We make those F and L numbers common and comparable with other floors, equipment, contractors, and sometimes alternate survey techniques.
-We mathematically forgot their original unit (a weighted reciprocal of a weighted square root of a slope) to give them a new unit following common industry standards of calibration.
+We forgot their original unit (often a weighted reciprocal of a square root of a slope) to give them a new comparable unit following common industry sample rates and calibrations.

 Each Run has a name, such as SN3 b, where SN3 is the Track name, and b identifies